simpKumari/Delta-demo/README.md

 # Delta-demo
-this is demo for demo class
+this is demo for demo class.